Do you want to pass along your faith, your values, and your heart for God to your children? Why not consider something as “low tech” as a fire pit?

 How about you?
 Do you want to pass along your faith, your values, and your heart for God to your children?
 This summer, why not consider something as “low tech” as a campfire?
 As the Apostle Paul said, “For this reason I remind you to fan into flame the gift of God, which is in you …” (2 Timothy 1:6).

-A week after her graduation I stood by the fire pit and realized the days of fanning the flames of our children’s faith were not over—it was just a new season.
+A week after Laura’s graduation I stood by the fire pit and realized the days of fanning the flames of our children’s faith were not over—it was just a new season.
 Our children will never lose their need to be cheered on in the race of life by their parents.

 I pray that my life “glows” as one who continually points them back to the Savior.